mathquill/mathquill/README.md

 These methods modify math typing behavior page-wide:

-- `MathQuill.addAutoCommands('pi theta sqrt sum')` takes a space-delimited list of LaTeX control words (no backslash, letters only, min length 2), and adds them to the (default empty) set of "auto-commands", commands automatically rendered by just typing the letters without typing a backslash first
 - `MathQuill.overrideAutoOperatorNames('sin cos etc')` also takes a list of the same form (space-delimited letters-only each length>=2), and overrides the set of operator names that automatically become non-italicized when typing the